chouette-mail/chouette/README.md

 # Chouette Mail

-*The fastest and smallest client in the universe*
+*The fastest and smallest mail client in the universe*

 Chouette mail is a mail client consisting in a backend written in [rust](https://www.rust-lang.org/) and a front end in